The Beautiful Girl

 There is a pause, a time for reassessment.

-Modern scientists say that the flapping of a butterfly can cause a typhoon halfway around the world, crushing an innocent village – so delicate are things, it seems; they also say that changing the position of your hand can alter our relationship to distant stars and galaxies, changing their proximity to us by thousands of light-years — so distant are they, so vulnerable to the slightest change.
+Modern scientists say that the flapping of a butterfly can cause a typhoon halfway around the world, crushing an innocent village – so delicate are things, it seems; also they say that changing the position of your hand can alter our relationship to distant stars and galaxies, changing their proximity to us by thousands of light-years — so distant are they, so vulnerable to the slightest change.
 Just to think of it.
 Thousands of light-years.
 More distance than you can imagine.

 So delicate are things, it seems, so distant.